 These horses, which were representations of the four Cardinal Points (Equinoxes and Solstices) pulled Helios’s chariot across the sky daily.
 More on the Cardinal Points later in this article.

 What I am about to reveal to you, VERY few people know.
 Revelation has been so misunderstood and misinterpreted for a very long time and it’s proper interpretation has been extremely suppressed by the Church, and rightly so.
-Could you imagine if this truth-bomb got out to the masses of Christianity?
-It would be Judgment Day for the Church, that’s for sure.
-Until then, I’ll just keep on writing about these very important issues so that one day the world will be a better, more-inclusive, less-judgmental place for all people that’s devoid of religious extremism.
-My tiny contribution for a better world.
+They can’t have you realizing the truth, can they?

 I frequently hear the question(s): “Why is it symbolic of something else?” or “Why does the word ‘mountain’ mean ‘an elevated state of consciousness’ and not simply a mountain?”
 To be honest, those are very fair questions for the new seeker that yearns to understand the metaphorical “Mind of God.”
 The problem we encounter is that there isn’t really a short answer to those questions.
 The new seeker has to be willing to do some intensive and extensive research and studying to come to a conclusion that actually makes sense when not viewed through a theological lens.
 We live in a “now” society, but that won’t be even remotely successful when trying to decode the allegories of the Bible or any religious texts for that matter.
 In short, if it matters to you, you will take the time to fully understand these concepts so you too can do your part to help others that are struggling to understand the complex coding of the Bible.